Lake Tyers Mission: History

-Protests in the 1950s and 60s for an independent, Aboriginal-run farming cooperative at Lake Tyers received support and assistance from the Aborigines Advancement League in Melbourne.
+Protests in the 1950s and 1960s for an independent, Aboriginal-run farming cooperative at Lake Tyers received support and assistance from the Aborigines Advancement League in Melbourne.
 Pastor Sir Doug Nicholls campaigned on their behalf, but when the Board moved to close Lake Tyers, Nicholls resigned his position in protest.
 In 1965, however, the mission was declared a Permanent Reserve.

 In 1970 the Aboriginal Lands Act 1970 was passed by the Parliament of Victoria, the first Act to recognise land rights for Aboriginal people in Victoria, which handed ownership of Framlingham in western Victoria to an Aboriginal trust on 1 July 1971.
 Along with Lake Tyers, Framlingham was the last reserve to close in Victoria.
-In 1971 the remaining Lake Tyers residents, then only numbering a couple of hundred, were granted freehold title of the remaining 237 ha as part of a self-governing community under the Lake Tyers Aboriginal Trust, with each adult and child receiving a parcel of shares.
+In 1971 the remaining Lake Tyers residents, then only numbering a couple of hundred, were granted freehold title to the remaining 237 ha as part of a self-governing community under the Lake Tyers Aboriginal Trust, with each adult and child receiving a parcel of shares.

 The Aborigines Advancement League had previously expressed concern for the loss of Aboriginal land in 1948, when it told the government that "land titles of Lake Tyers must be transferred with due precaution in the matter of safeguard to prevent any attempted dispossession of the Aborigines and mixed bloods by any person".
-Shortly after, Laurie Moffatt explained as spokesman for Lake Tyers residents:
+Shortly after, Laurie Moffatt explained as a spokesman for Lake Tyers residents:

-"We do not want to see Lake Tyers finally sold to the white man in the same way as Ramahyuck, Condah, Ebenezer Mission and Coranderrk Reserves have been sold.
-All these have been hostels for the aborigines in my lifetime and have been sold to the white man to cultivate".